 You will apply to and pay for your housing directly through UL.
 A €50 deposit will be due when you apply, typically in April for fall and September for spring.
-An additional €200 security deposit and the full semester's housing payment will be due when you accept your placement, usually in July for fall and November for spring.
+An additional €300 security deposit and the full semester's housing payment will be due when you accept your placement, usually in July for fall and November for spring.

-If you receive financial aid, and need to access the aid before you can pay your housing bill, contact the UWEC study abroad coordinator for Ireland.
-She will let UL know, and the semester housing payment will be deferred to the first day of the UWEC semester, when financial aid is released.
-You will still need to pay your housing deposit at the time you accept your placement.
+If you receive financial aid and need to access the aid before you can pay your housing bill, contact your UWEC Ireland coordinator.
+She will let UL know, and they will defer the rest of your payment to the first day of the UWEC semester, when financial aid is released.
+You will still need to pay your security deposit at the time you accept your placement.